Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 - IRB Coordinators and/or Assistant Directors communicate with and educate investigators when needed to enhance the quality of applications prior to IRB review.

-- IRB Coordinators and/or Assistant Directors verify whether additional required organizational review, such as IBC, RSC, Conflict of Interest, IDS, etc., are either approved or in process, and will notify investigators of deficiencies.
-When the IRB Coordinators or Assistant Directors receive proof of organizational review, applications are then forwarded for IRB review.
+- IRB Coordinators and/or Assistant Directors verify whether additional required organizational review, such as IBC, RSC, COI, IDS, etc., are either approved or in process, and will notify investigators of deficiencies.

 - IRB members have different expertise as well as different levels of experience with the regulatory framework associated with research; however, the members each contribute their strengths and assist each other in ensuring the protection of human research subjects, as well as additional protections for special populations, when applicable.

-- Assistant Directors, the Associate Director of External Relations and Quality Assurance , and/or IRB Coordinators provide regulatory support to IRB members during the meeting.
+- Assistant Directors, Associate Directors, and/or IRB Coordinators provide regulatory support to IRB members during the meeting.